Best things to do in Tokyo: A 2026 travel guide

 This famous crossing is known as the busiest pedestrian intersection in the world.
 A beacon of bustling yet orderly modern Japanese culture, this is where you can watch hundreds of people cross from all directions in perfect harmony.

-The world-famous Shibuya Crossing is an ideal spot to catch Japanese street fashion in action, feel the city’s pulse, and capture a great travel photo.
+The Shibuya Crossing is an ideal spot to catch Japanese street fashion in action, feel the city’s pulse, and capture a great travel photo.

 It’s Tokyo’s answer to Times Square and one of the best things to do in Tokyo when you first arrive.